awsdocs/aws-systems-manager-user-guide/doc_source/automation-cwe-target.md

    For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.

 1. Create a command to specify a new EventBridge event rule\.
-Here are some template commands to help\.
+Replace each *example resource placeholder* with your own information\.

    *Triggers based on a schedule*